Basic Settings Descriptions for Radio Programming

 • Rx CTCSS: This column has two uses depending on how Tone Mode is set and the radio's manufacturer and age.

-• In newer radios, this column AND CTCSS will become active when Tone Mode is set to TSql.
+• In newer radios, RX CTCSS AND CTCSS will become active when Tone Mode is set to TSql.
 If that is the case, Rx CTCSS is the value that the radio uses to block incoming signals.
 (It's the tone FROM the repeater).

-• In radios that do not have this column, the value set in the CTCSS column is used both to send to the repeater AND block incoming tones.
+• In radios that do not have an RX CTCSS column, the value set in the CTCSS column is used to send to the repeater AND block incoming tones.
+This is true of many older radios.

 • DCS/Rx DCS: DCS stands for Digital Coded Squelch.
 You may also see it referred to as Digital Private Line (DPL).
-DCS is essentially the same as CTCSS, as described above, but for digital codes instead of analog tones.
-These codes can be from a selection between 023 to 754.
+DCS is essentially the same as CTCSS.
+An Analog channel can use a DCS code.
 DCS codes are not often used in amateur radio.
+These columns will become active when Tone Mode is set to DCS or D Code.

 • Both N: Both transmit and receive DCS are set to Normal polarity.